realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 Scientific models simplify reality for analysis.
 They isolate variables, bracket interactions, and operate under idealizations.
 These simplifications are indispensable; without them, prediction and coordination would be intractable.

-The epistemic error is not simplification.

-The epistemic error occurs when practical simplifications are treated as ontological conclusions.
+An epistemic error occurs when practical simplifications are treated as ontological conclusions.

-Operational closure — introduced for tractability — becomes mistaken for isolation in reality.
+**Operational closure** — introduced for tractability — becomes mistaken for **isolation in reality**.

-Historically, models have been defended beyond their domains:

-- Economic models bracketing ecological constraints
-- Classical mechanics extended beyond relativistic domain
-- Cosmological models prior to galactic rotation anomalies

-In each case, pragmatic boundaries were implicitly treated as structural exhaustiveness.
+Consider Classical Mechanics.
+Newton’s equations are operationally closed; they do not account for relativistic effects.
+This does not make Newton’s work "illegitimate."
+It was a masterwork of **Strategic Closure**.
+The epistemic error occurred only when later generations treated that strategic closure as **Structural Exhaustiveness**—assuming that because the model did not describe a speed limit for light, no such limit existed in nature.

+The equations were innocent; the dogmatic interpretation was the failure.

-Interactional Epistemics introduces a criterion designed to prevent this transition from strategic closure to ontological dogma.
+This paper proposes a criterion designed to prevent such dogmatic closure while preserving the utility of bounded models.

 ---

 # 2. The Problem of Ontological Closure

-## 2.1 Strategic vs Ontological Closure
+## 2.1 Strategic vs. Ontological Closure

 **Strategic Closure**
-- Boundaries explicitly declared
+- Boundaries explicitly declared.
-- Scope limitations acknowledged
+- Scope limitations acknowledged.
-- Simplifications recognized as operational
+- Simplifications recognized as operational.

 **Ontological Closure**
-- Boundaries treated as features of reality itself
+- Boundaries treated as features of reality itself.
-- Excluded variables treated as nonexistent
+- Excluded variables treated as nonexistent.
-- Model success mistaken for structural exhaustiveness
+- Model success mistaken for structural exhaustiveness.

 Strategic closure is necessary for finite agents.

-Ontological closure requires demonstration of interactional exhaustiveness — a condition finite agents cannot guarantee.
+Ontological closure requires demonstration of interactional exhaustiveness—a condition finite agents cannot guarantee.

----

-## 2.2 The Artifact vs The Attitude
+## 2.2 The Artifact vs. The Attitude

 Models are artifacts.

-They are compressions of interacting systems.

-An artifact cannot be dogmatic.
+They are static compressions of dynamic systems.
+An artifact cannot be "dogmatic" any more than a hammer can be "violent."

-Dogma is a property of attitude.

-- **Operational Closure** is a property of the artifact.
+- **Operational Closure** is a property of the **Artifact**. (e.g., The equation lacks a variable for X).
-- **Epistemic Dogma** is a property of the administering agent.
+- **Epistemic Dogma** is a property of the **Attitude**. (e.g., The physicist insists X does not exist because it is not in the equation).

-Newton’s equations do not contain relativistic corrections.
-That is operational closure.

-The error would be insisting that because the equations lack time dilation, time dilation cannot exist.
-That is epistemic dogma.

-Interactional Epistemics does not demand that models include everything.

-It demands that agents acknowledge what models exclude.
+Interactional Epistemics does not demand that models be rewritten to include everything (The Map-Territory Problem).
+It demands that the **attitude of the user** remain permeable to what the model excludes.

-The simplification is not the failure.

-The denial of excluded structure is the failure.
+The error is never the simplification.
+The error is the denial of the complex reality outside the simplification.

----

 ## 2.3 Distinction from *Ceteris Paribus*

-*Ceteris paribus* is a bracketing tool.

-It freezes background variables for tractable analysis.
+*Ceteris paribus* functions as a local bracketing operator.
+It temporarily freezes background variables for tractable analysis.

 Interactional Permeability does not forbid bracketing.
 It regulates how bracketing is interpreted.

-- *Ceteris paribus* permits isolation.
+- *Ceteris paribus* permits isolation for calculation.
 - Permeability forbids mistaking isolation for ontological completeness.

 The first is methodological.
 The second is epistemic posture.

----

 ## 2.4 The Interactional Condition

-Empirical systems exchange energy, matter, and information across domains.
+Empirical systems are embedded in environments exchanging energy, matter, and information.
 Any model of such systems is:

-- A local compression
+- A local compression.
-- Embedded in broader interacting structure
+- Embedded in broader interacting structure.

 Operational closure is permissible.
 Ontological closure is not.

 ---